joehenrickson/read-me-generator/README.md

 <h1 align="center">README GENERATOR</h1>

-ISC<br />
 ## Description
-Writing a quality README file through prompts to get each README.md file to look great and maintain consistancy throughout each project.
+A quick and easy way to develop quality README.md files while maintaining consistency throughout each project.
+Each user will be able to input their information and conform their README.md files by simply answering the questions as they are prompted.
 ## Table of Contents
 - [Description](#description)
 - [Installation](#installation)